 Here at Power to Decide we believe that everyone has the power to activate and make a difference.
-Every Tuesday check back for a new call to action.
+Check back for a new call to action.
 Make your voice heard!

 February 12, 2019

 Today's #TakeActionTuesday just happens to be during National Condom Week and two days before Valentine's Day.
 What better way to celebrate a week of *the glove* and, of course, commercialized love than making a pair of Glittery Condom Earrings while listening to the Not Your Mama's Podcast VDay episode with the young person in your life?

 Whether your teen is sexually active, thinking about sex, or maybe sex isn't on the radar at all for them—having conversations about dual protection and condom use is incredibly important.
 In our latest survey, we partner with Cosmopolitan to survey 2000 men and women ages 18-34 to see if millennials are using condoms.
 The results may shock you—50% of respondents said they never do!

 With STIs on the rise here in the U.S., it's important to ensure that our young people are equipped with the information and resources they need to make healthy decisions about their reproductive health.
 So, this #TakeActionTuesday gather your young people, turn on this week's episode—where De'Jonnae and her crew chat it up about condoms and compatibility—get crafty with Bedsider's 2019 Make Some Love campaign, and jumpstart a meaningful conversation!

 February 5, 2019